lbttim/AM4Bot/README.md

 -Sending planes on bulk repair

-Install selenium and webdriver
-Then change YOUR_PASSWORD and YOUR_EMAIL with your password and email whic are you using for airline manager 4.
+Install selenium and webdriver, then change YOUR_PASSWORD and YOUR_EMAIL with your password and email which are you using for airline manager 4.